 SECTION 1.
 Purpose of the Disclosure Certificate.
-This Disclosure Certificate is being executed and delivered by the City for the benefit of the Holders and Beneficial Owners of the Bonds and in order to assist the Participating Underwriters in complying with Securities and Exchange Commission (the "S.E.C.")
-Rule 15c2-12(b)(5).
+This Disclosure Certificate is being executed and delivered by the City for the benefit of the Holders and Beneficial Owners of the 2003A Bonds and in order to assist the Participating Underwriters in complying with Securities and Exchange Commission Rule 15c2-12(b)(5).

 SECTION 2.
 Definitions.
-In addition to the definitions set forth in the Resolution, which apply to any capitalized term used in this Disclosure Certificate unless otherwise defined in this Section 2, the following capitalized terms shall have the following meanings:
+In addition to the definitions set forth in the Indenture, which apply to any capitalized term used in this Disclosure Certificate unless otherwise defined in this Section, the following capitalized terms shall have the following meanings: